yjavaherian/shecanak/README.md

 **build your personal [shecan](https://shecan.ir)**

-you can use this project to setup your own personal DNS with anti-censorship capabilities. simply add domains you would like to proxy in `domains.csv` and then run `docker compose up -d --build`.
+You can use this project to set up your own personal DNS with anti-censorship capabilities by proxying specific domains.

+## Setup

+Choose one of the following methods to set up Shecanak:

+### Method 1: Using Docker (Recommended)

+This is the recommended method as it bundles all dependencies.

+1. Ensure you have Docker and Docker Compose installed.
+2. Clone this repository:
+    ```bash
+    git clone <repository-url>
+    cd shecanak
+    ```
+3. Add the domains you would like to proxy to the `domains.csv` file, one domain per line.
+4. Build and run the containers in detached mode:
+    ```bash
+    docker compose up -d --build
+    ```
+    Your DNS server will be running on port 53.

+### Method 2: Using Installation Script (Debian-based)

+This method uses a script to install `sniproxy`.

+**Note:** This script is primarily designed for Debian-based Linux distributions (like Ubuntu, Debian).
+It may require modifications for other systems.

+1. Clone this repository:
+    ```bash
+    git clone <repository-url>
+    cd shecanak
+    ```
+2. Add the domains you would like to proxy to the `domains.csv` file, one domain per line.
+3. Make the installation script executable:
+    ```bash
+    chmod +x install_sniproxy.sh
+    ```
+4. Run the installation script with root privileges:
+    ```bash
+    sudo ./install_sniproxy.sh
+    ```
+    Your DNS server will be running on port 53.

 ## Troubleshooting: Port 53 Conflict with systemd-resolved

 On some Linux distributions (like Ubuntu 18.04 and later), the `systemd-resolved` service runs a local DNS stub listener on `127.0.0.53:53`.
-This can conflict with `sniproxy` if you intend to bind it to port 53 on all interfaces (`0.0.0.0:53`) or the loopback interface (`127.0.0.1:53`).
+This can conflict with Shecanak if it tries to bind to port 53 (either directly via the script method or through Docker).

-If you encounter errors like "port already in use" or "address already in use" for port 53 when starting the Docker container, follow these steps to disable the `systemd-resolved` stub listener:
+If you encounter errors like "port already in use" or "address already in use" for port 53 when starting the service or the Docker container, follow these steps to disable the `systemd-resolved` stub listener:

 1.  **Check if systemd-resolved is using port 53:**